 The Kelly Criterion is the most-quoted, most-misused formula in sports betting.
 It promises to tell you the mathematically optimal stake for any bet given your edge — and it does, under conditions that rarely hold in real life.
 Used straight out of the textbook, full Kelly will gut your bankroll.
 Used carefully, with realistic edge estimates and a fractional adjustment, it becomes the cleanest sizing framework available.
-This article walks through the formula, the failure modes, and how serious bettors actually deploy it.
+This guide walks through the formula, the failure modes, and how serious bettors actually deploy it.

 What the Kelly Criterion actually solves